Cannabanoids can help keep our bodies in balance

 It is good to be homeostatic.
 Homeostasis, according to Britannica: “any self-regulating process by which biological systems tend to maintain stability while adjusting to conditions that are optimal for survival.
 If homeostasis is successful, life continues; if unsuccessful, disaster or death ensues.”
 On the surface, this seems important.

-Upon further investigation, homeostasis is, in fact, very, very important; it is considered “a unifying principle of biology” and it maintains spheres of influence in the areas of blood pressure, body temperature, glucose management, pH balance, hydration, respiration, reacting to toxins – the list is long and every component part is tied to a series of feedback-and-adjustment systems in the human body, which make up the wire-fine edges that divide health from the innumerable permutations of its opposite.
+Upon further investigation, homeostasis is, in fact, very, very important; it is considered “” and it maintains spheres of influence in the areas of blood pressure, body temperature, glucose management, pH balance, hydration, respiration, reacting to toxins – the list is long and every component part is tied to a series of feedback-and-adjustment systems in the human body, which make up the wire-fine edges that divide health from the innumerable permutations of its opposite.

 We are going to play a little game here this week.
 I am going to let you guess which plant, with its evolutionary roots in the rugged lands of Central Asia, the plant with taxonomical designations of indica, sativa, and ruderalis, the plant with a rich recent history of targeted cultivation that is as helpful as anything found in nature for the maintenance of the homeostasis governed by such organs as the liver, kidneys, skin, lungs, cell walls, and pancreas.